oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

 Download and install the WebLogic Image Tool (WIT) following the WIT [Setup](https://oracle.github.io/weblogic-image-tool/userguide/setup/) instructions.
 Also, refer to the WIT [Quick Start](https://oracle.github.io/weblogic-image-tool/quickstart/quickstart/) Guide.
+The samples in this document assume that you have installed WIT in `/tmp/imagetool`; you can choose to install it in any location.

 The WebLogic Image Tool `create`, `update`, or `rebase` commands supply three different ways to generate a custom WebLogic Server installation image